 Add up the wattages to get your total power needs.
 A typical home might need 5,000 to 7,000 watts, but your needs could be different.
 Larger homes or those with more appliances may need 10,000 watts or more, so it's best to get a generator with some extra capacity.

-Understanding fuel pptions and availability
+Understanding fuel options and availability

 Whole house generators can run on different fuels: